elixir-oasis/oasis/README.md

 ## How to use

+### Prepare YAML or JSON specification

-First, write your API document refer the OpenAPI Specification, we build `Oasis` project with OAS [version 3.1.0](http://spec.openapis.org/oas/v3.1.0), as usual, the basic use case should be covered from the OAS v3.
+First, write your API document refer the OpenAPI Specification(see [reference](#reference) for details), we build `Oasis` with the version [3.1.0](http://spec.openapis.org/oas/v3.1.0) of the OAS, as usual, the common use case should be covered for the version `3.0.*` of the OAS.

-Here is a minimum specification for an example in yaml, we save it as "petstore-mini.yaml".
+Here is a minimum specification for an example in YAML, we save it as "petstore-mini.yaml" in this tutorial.

 ```yaml
 openapi: "3.1.0"